Planting Seeds: Reflections on Gender, Language, and a Civilized Conversation

 How Medical Understanding Evolved

-Another milestone occurred in 2019 when the World Health Organization released the eleventh edition of the International Classification of Diseases.
-In ICD-11, gender-related diagnoses were moved out of the mental disorders chapter and placed under sexual health.
-This change reflected the growing recognition that gender diversity itself is not a psychiatric illness.
+A similar change occurred in 2019, when the World Health Organization released the eleventh edition of the International Classification of Diseases.
+In ICD-11, gender-related diagnoses were moved from the chapter on mental disorders to the section on sexual health.
+That change reflected a growing international consensus that gender diversity itself should not be categorized as a psychiatric illness.

-Some contributors also discussed research suggesting that gender identity may have biological components related to brain development.
-During prenatal development, hormones influence the formation of brain structures that contribute to a person’s internal sense of gender.
-In most individuals these developmental processes align with reproductive anatomy.
-In some cases, they do not, and this divergence may contribute to the experience of gender dysphoria.
+Some participants in the thread also noted research suggesting that gender identity may have biological components related to brain development.
+During prenatal development, hormones help shape brain structures that contribute to a person’s internal sense of gender.
+In most individuals, these developmental processes align with reproductive anatomy.
+In some cases, they do not, and that divergence may play a role in the experience of gender dysphoria.

 Why Gender Often Goes Unnoticed

-The discussion also touched on intersex conditions, which involve natural variations in sex development.
-These variations may involve chromosomes, hormones, or anatomy.
-Intersex individuals are sometimes mistakenly conflated with transgender individuals, but the two are distinct.
-Intersex traits involve variations in biological sex characteristics, whereas transgender identity concerns a person’s internal sense of gender.
+The discussion also briefly touched on intersex conditions, which involve natural variations in sex development.
+These variations may affect chromosomes, hormones, or anatomy.
+Intersex individuals are sometimes mistakenly grouped with transgender people, but the two are not the same.

 The Tone of the Conversation